Chief Sealth International High School

 Chief Sealth International High School (CSIHS) is a public high school in the Seattle Public Schools district of Seattle, Washington.
 Opened in 1957 in southern West Seattle, Chief Sealth students comprise one of the most ethnically and culturally diverse student bodies in Washington State.
 The school is named for Chief Seattle, a Duwamish chief and a recognized leader amongst the local peoples at the time of the arrival of European American settlers in the area.
-The school shares a campus with Denny International Middle School (DIMS).
+The school shares a campus with Denny International Middle School.

 Students

 The student population at CSIHS is culturally and linguistically diverse.
 In the 2010–11 school year, the student population was identified as 2.2% American Indian/Alaskan Native, 17.7% Asian, 2.1% Pacific Islander, 19.8% Asian/Pacific Islander, 24.7% African-American, 20.6% Hispanic, 31.7% Caucasian, and 1% Two or More Races.
 54.8% of the students qualified for free or reduced meals.